FACTBOX-Effect on commodities markets due to U.S. government shutdown

 In 2013, the EIA did not send out weekly reports on U.S. inventories, as well as other reports, during the furloughs.
 Respondents to the department’s surveys were told they could continue to submit data but no one would be able to answer technical questions.

-A notice on the Energy Department’s website said the only functions that will continue are those related to public safety or the protection of property.
+A notice on the Energy Department’s website says the only functions that will continue are those related to public safety or the protection of property.

 Monitoring of energy markets will be at a minimal level, according to its contingency plan.
 The same goes for monitoring of the bulk power system and “threats to energy infrastructures” under FERC’s jurisdiction.